Oldsmobile

 What are the most common 2003-2003 Oldsmobile Alero problems?

-The 2003-2003 Oldsmobile Alero has accumulated 187 NHTSA complaints.
+The 2003-2003 Oldsmobile Alero has accumulated 186 NHTSA complaints.
 The most frequently reported problem areas are Electrical System, Engine, Safety Systems.
-As with any used vehicle, a pre-purchase inspection and vehicle history report are recommended.
+As with any used vehicle, an inspection before buying and a vehicle history report are recommended.

 Which Oldsmobile Alero engine is most reliable?